davStar/blackpacker/README.md

 # blackpacker
-Packer config repository for a list of specific project
+Packer config repository for a list of specific Operating System.